oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 }
 ```

-In this example, if this fixture was not loaded earlier, it will be loaded and version 1.0 will be saved as current loaded version of this fixture.
+In this example, if the fixture was not loaded yet, it will be loaded and version 1.0 will be saved as current loaded version of this fixture.

-To have possibility load this fixture again, it must return version string bigger than 1.0, for example 1.0.1 or 1.1.
-A version number string must be an PHP-standardized version number string.
+To have possibility to load this fixture again, the fixture must return a version greater then 1.0, for example 1.0.1 or 1.1.
+A version number must be an PHP-standardized version number string.
 More info about PHP-standardized version number string can be found in [PHP manual][1].

-If fixture logic need to know version of this fixture witch was loaded at last time, fixture can implement `LoadedFixtureVersionAwareInterface` and have `setLoadedVersion` function:
+If a fixture need to know the last loaded version, it must implement [LoadedFixtureVersionAwareInterface](./Fixture/LoadedFixtureVersionAwareInterface.php) and `setLoadedVersion` method:

 ``` php
 <?php